zencart/documentation/content/dev/code/admin_sanitization.md

 However, reports such as https://www.trustwave.com/Resources/SpiderLabs-Blog/TWSL2016-006--Multiple-XSS-Vulnerabilities-reported-for-Zen-Cart/ made us reconsider.
-While we still contend that the CSRF protection mitigates these supposed XSS vulnerabilities, there are three good reasons to address them with extra sanitization.
+While we still contend that the CSRF protection mitigates these supposed XSS vulnerabilities, there are three good reasons to address them with extra sanitization:

 1. We cannot guarantee that 3rd party plugins use the CSRF token system (although there are some safeties to ensure they do).